Myanmar civil war (2021–present): Ceasefire attempts and "Shan-Man"

 On 14 July, the MNDAA instituted a tenuous 4-day ceasefire after meeting with the Chinese Communist Party.
 Despite the ceasefire, clashes continued.
-TNLA and SSPP leaders also met in Panghsang, Wa State, to discuss an end to clashes.
+TNLA and SSPP leaders also met in Panghsang, Wa State, to discuss an end to the clashes.
 On 16 July, TNLA captured most of Mongmit and began launching attacks on the junta headquarters south of the town.

 At the same time as the renewed 1027 offensive, the NUG announced that it had joined in the offensive through its People's Defense Forces in Mandalay Region, calling the attacks a "Shan Man" operation.
-As part of Operation Shan-Man, the Mandalay People's Defence Force (MDY-PDF) captured 36 junta positions in late June and early July throughout northern Mandalay Region.
+As part of Operation Shan-Man, the Mandalay People's Defence Force (MDY-PDF) captured 36 junta positions in late June and early July throughout the northern Mandalay Region.
 The MDY-PDF and TNLA also captured Nawnghkio on 10 July and Singu Township by 12 July, further cutting off junta forces in Northern Shan State.